Algarve-South-Portugal.com

 A holiday to Olhão

-Olhão is not a conventional holiday destination, such as Albufeira, Lagos or Vilamoura.
-Olhão is a fishing town, with a charming historic centre but equally some very bland and dilapidated areas.
-The other aspect about Olhão is that there are no beaches within walking distance and a ferry must be caught to travel to them.
+Olhão is not a conventional holiday destination in the mould of Albufeira, Lagos or Vilamoura.
+This is a fishing town, with a charming historic centre but equally some bland and dilapidated stretches that the brochures politely sidestep.
+There are also no beaches within walking distance, and you will need to catch a ferry to reach them.

-If you are on a touring holiday, Olhão can make for a good base to explore the central Algarve region, with day trips to Faro, the Parque Natural da Ria Formosa and Estoi.
+If you are on a touring holiday, Olhão can serve as a decent base for exploring the central Algarve, with day trips to Faro, the Parque Natural da Ria Formosa and Estoi.
+That said, I would still steer you towards Faro for a base.
+It has a similar working Portuguese feel but is larger, with more sights, more restaurants, and better transport links into the surrounding region.

 Olhão holiday score rating